TokenRaven/.github/profile/README.md

-Hi there, welcome at the Token Raven Github 👋
+# Hi there, welcome at the Token Raven Github 👋

 We are migrating from GitBook to GitHub.
-All our audited projects will still be available on GitBook but all new audits will be published on GitHub.
+All our audited projects will still be available on GitBook but new audits will be published on GitHub.

-At Token Raven we stand for accurate, well-established audits
+## At Token Raven we stand for accurate, well-established audits.

-Token Raven is known for its fast response times and comprehensive crypto audits.
 The audits provided by Token Raven provide your project with a comprehensive analysis in regards to all possible vulnerabilities in your smart contracts.
 This includes warnings, typos, unused functions & variables, compiler version, centralization check and any other hazard.
 As such our report and recommendations can be used to remedy vulnerabilities.